Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 It’s truly delicious – mesmerizing aroma, flavorful, tasty, just perfect.

-Without any doubt in my mind, I’d recommend this hazelnut coffee over and over.
+Without any doubt in my mind, I’d recommend this hazelnut coffee to anyone who’s interested in having this type of beans again and again.

 What About Those of You who have a Keurig Machine?